Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 • By 1926, the roads leading to the Manhattan Hotel were finally graded and graveled.

 • Ownership during this era is very unclear.
-The last date documenting Lustfield at the Manhattan Hotel is 1927.
+Harris sold out by 1925.
+Lustfield last visited the Manhattan Hotel in 1927.
 The Hotel changed ownership somewhere between 1927 and 1931.
 Management changed at least twice (in 1926 and 1930.)

 • In the 1930 Census, Manhattan Beach had 539 people, 43 boats, and 121 cars.
 The only place with more residents than Manhattan Beach was Arnolds Park.